 GCT@UConn (a.k.a.
 Three Summers) is for motivated educators who have professional or family obligations that make regular year study impossible.
-The program is designed to allow educators to keep their teaching positions while earning a graduate degree or professional diploma part-time in two summers with additional online course work throughout the year.
+The program is designed to allow educators to keep their teaching positions while earning a graduate degree or professional certificate part-time in two summers with additional online course work throughout the year.
 The program culminates in a Sixth-Year Diploma in Professional Education or Master of Arts degree in Educational Psychology with an emphasis in Giftedness, Creativity, and Talent Development.

 - Three Summers Student Authors Field GuideUConn Three Summers (aka GCT@UConn) alumna Molly Kellogg (’04) and her colleague, Charlotte Agell, recently published a book through Prufrock Press called A Field Guide to Gifted Students: A Teacher’s Introduction to Identifying and Meeting the Needs of Gifted Learners.
 It is a guide for teachers to raise awareness about the diversity of gifted students.